Welcome

 PBS Nature Documentary – The Pigeon Hustle

-- February 7th – 9:00am – 1st Saturday Bird Walk – Meet at Crystal Spring Towpath Trailhead.
+• February 7th – 9:00am – 1st Saturday Bird Walk – Meet at Crystal Spring Towpath Trailhead.
 4503 Erie Ave NW, Canal Fulton, OH.
 44614.
 Bring binoculars or borrow ours!
+(EVENT CANCELLED DUE TO WEATHER)

 The event is free and open to the public.
 Learn more at the GBBC website at http://www.birdcount.org HBNC: phone 330-823-7487